House prices nationally rise by 0.5% in April but fall in Dublin

 Property prices nationally have increased by over 85 per cent from their trough in early 2013.

-Property prices nationally grew at an annual rate of 0.5 per cent in April as the Government introduced economic restrictions to curtail the coronavirus, the latest figures show.
+Property prices nationally grew at an annual rate of 0.5 per cent in April as the economy stalled in the face restrictions to curtail the pandemic.

-Central Statistics Office (CSO) data show prices in Dublin fell by 0.1 per cent year on year.
+The latest official figures from the Central Statistics Office (CSO) show prices in Dublin, where supply pressures have been most acute, fell by 0.1 per cent in the 12 months to April.

-The full impact of the pandemic is not expected to show up in the figures for several months, however, as the figures reflect transactions that took place before the virus hit.
+The full impact of the pandemic on the property market here is, however, not expected to show up in the figures for several months as they reflect transactions that took place several months previously.

+Bank of Ireland chief executive Francesca McDonagh said recently a fall in Irish property prices of between five and 12 per cent this year “seems a reasonable” assumption.

+The CSO’s latest Residential Property Price Index did point to a slowdown in transactions.